kevinlmf/Scad/GenAI_Tutorial.md

 The initial request to the AI involved analyzing the existing directory and generating the missing standard R package files.

 **Prompt Used:**
-> "Here are the requirements for my R package `scadLLA`...
+> "Here are the requirements for my R package `Scad`...
 I need to include a complete R package structure, correct DESCRIPTION, README, and GenAI tutorial.
 Please help me generate the missing content based on the existing `R/` files."

 **AI Response Strategy:**
 1.  **Exploration**: The AI first listed the directory contents to understand what was already implemented (`R/lqa_scad.R`, `R/lqa_scad_improved.R`).